DDM-Lab/janus/README.md

 [CSV file port usage table](https://github.com/DDM-Lab/janus/blob/main/ports.csv).
 Please “claim” any port you need to use here, and fill out all four fields for each.

-When opening ports in the firewall please include a comment stating the purpose of the open port.
-This should be the same as the Purpose column in the above spreadsheet.
+You will need to ask some one with root privileges, currently Coty or Done, to open a port for you once you’ve settled on which you will be using.

 Open ports are the primary source of vulnerabilities of web servers.
-When you no longer need an open port (which should be in the range 3000 to 8999) please close it (that is, delete the `ufw` rule that had allowed access to that port through the firewall), and update the usage table.
+When you no longer need an open port (which should be in the range 3000 to 8999) please ask to have it closed again, and update the usage table.
 If you wish to retain a claim to the port number for possible future reuse, please simply change its state from “open” to “closed.”

-Note that as of 26 April 2022 most of the port assignments from Halle have been copied to Janus.
-For some it is unclear who is responsible, and in that case the who column has been left blank for now.
-Some that were open on Halle are not yet open on Janus as it isn’t clear they are being used currently.
-If any that are open are no longer needed please either close them and update the sheet, or let me (dfm) know and I’ll take care of it.

 ### Demos that should always be running

 Most of our online experiments have relatively short lifetimes, and don’t need to automatically restart when Janus is rebooted.
-In fact, it’s probably best that they don’t in case we forget to stop them when no longer needed (but please, do remember to stop them!).
+In fact, it’s best that they don’t in case we forget to stop them when no longer needed (but please, do remember to stop them!).

+Note that the rest of this section on demos describes activities that require root privileges, so can be skipped by most readers.

 But permanent demos do need to run 7/24 The
 [pm2 process manager](https://pm2.keymetrics.io/) is running on Janus, and using this is